ThomasMaul/QueryEditor/ReadMe.md

 ### Missing features compared with build in
 - support picture keywords (waiting ACI0103009)
-- support loading saved queries from build in editor (partly done.
-Direct fields works, related fields not.
-Unclear how to detect which relation to use)

 - Query with formula
 - enterable field names with type ahead, check for wrong field names when entered
 - allow to select fields with up/down cursor key